Frequently Asked Questions

 T-Mobile, my Jewels!
 It has the best international plans and the service works for me.
 Also, I bring my pocket wifi everywhere I go just in case the service is not the best.
 Also, get a WhatsApp account.
 If you want the extra layer of coverage, get a SIM card.
 You’re fail-proof at this point when it comes to communication.)

-It totally depends on who’s coming with me!
-If it’s family or friends and I planned the trip, I’m meticulous but still flexible.
-I like to know where we’re staying, what’s nearby, the best places to eat, and what’s going on during that season.
-Basically, I’m the planner you want in your corner.
 But when I’m solo?
 Babyyy… I’ve touched down in countries like Sri Lanka with nothing but vibes and a vague idea.
 Not always the best plan, but when it’s just me, I’m way more go-with-the-flow — especially if I’m staying for a while.
 I let the destination reveal itself to me.
 It’s part adventure, part divine guidance, and sometimes part lessons learned and now you know better.

 (Two people really made me take the steps to be serious and both are really good friends of mine.
 One complained about where I store all of my travel photos.
 They’re in my phone .
 And I started to run out of space so I needed somewhere to put them.
 Another pushed me to plan a trip for her friends and I wanted to find all the reasons to say no. When I was set on saying no in my head, it didn’t sit well with my spirit.
 So, I realized that I was allowing fear to guide my decision making.
 We don’t do that here.
 So, I said yes and the rest is history.)
-Also, I didn’t really realize how my traveling encouraged others to set sail on their own as well.
-Traveling is my happy place so when I see others find true happiness in adventure, I feel like my mission has been accomplished.

 (I thought you’d never ask.
 Click here and fill out the form so I can plan your adventure.
 I like the “Let’s Connect” portion, but let’s have the format have a Subject Line above the Message section.)